jobantonis/Tweet-collection-and-analysis/README.md

 __What effect do the Dutch government's press conferences have on the attitude of their citizens towards the covid-vaccin?__

 ## Motivation
-> “Social media are implicated in many of contemporary society's most pressing issues, from influencing public opinion, to organizing social movements, to identifying economic trends.”
+> “Social media are implicated in many of contemporary society's most pressing issues, from influencing public opinion, to organizing social movements, to identifying economic trends.”     (p.
-> (p.
 1, Hemphill Hedstrom & Leonard, 2021).

 Since March 2020, the Netherlands has been dealing with the coronacrisis.
 During the coronacrisis the Dutch prime minister, Mark Rutte, and the deputy prime minister, Hugo de Jonge, communicated by means of press conferences to inform the public on the (updated) regulations.
 As the coronacrisis took the world by storm not a lot of information was available concerning the semantics of the virus and its implications.
 This caused a number of problems for the Dutch government.

-Firstly, regulations were set based on data provided by the rivm which was not always up to date.
+&nbsp;&nbspFirstly, regulations were set based on data provided by the rivm which was not always up to date.
 There have been instances where data was lagging behind and regulations (e.g. closing businesses and implementing a curfew) were based on this data.
 Secondly, there was a so called 'arms-race' set in by big pharma to develop a vaccin as soon as possible.
 Due to the quick development of the covid-vaccines, clinical trials were kept to a bare minimum.
 These reasons led the Dutch public to skepticism and distrust towards the government, their regulations and the vaccins developed by big pharma.
 In the Netherlands, it is clear that opinions about Corona, the regulations and the vaccine are divided.
 Part of the population is protesting and thinks corona is one big hoax, and part of the population 'believes' in the Corona virus being a true pandemic (Erdbrink, 2021).
 These different opinions lead to different sentiments towards vaccines as well.
 The social network Twitter is a medium where users can voice their opinions via the use of tweets.

-This research sets out to analyse the sentiment of the Dutch public towards a covid vaccin.
+&nbsp;&nbspThis research sets out to analyse the sentiment of the Dutch public towards a covid vaccin.
 It is important to know where the general public stands in order to measure the effectiveness of government communication, and to develop a fitting strategy to communicate the distribution and administering of a vaccin.
 In this research tweets will be scraped based on a set timeframe surrounding each press conference and predetermined covid related keywords.
 Tweets are preprocessed before computing sentiment scores.
 Hash symbol (#), mention symbol (@), URLs, extra spaces, and paragraph breaks are cleaned.
 Punctuations and numbers are included.
 Advance-level preprocessing, such as (i) correction of incorrectly spelled spelt words, (ii) conversion of abbreviations to their original forms, are bypassed to avoid analysis bottleneck.

 ## Method and results